run-llama/llama_index/README.md

 All requirements should be contained within the `setup.py` file.
 To run the package locally without building the wheel, simply do `pip install -r requirements.txt`.

-## 💻 Example Usage
+## 💻 Usage

+We currently support the following indices:
+- `GPTTreeIndex`: a tree data structure
+    - **Creation**: with GPT hierarchical summarization over sub-documents
+    - **Query**: with GPT recursive querying over multiple choice problems

+- `GPTKeywordTableIndex`: a keyword-based table
+    - **Creation**: with GPT keyword extraction over each sub-document
+    - **Query**: with GPT keyword extraction over question, match to sub-documents. *Create and refine* an answer over candidate sub-documents.

+#### Examples
 Examples are in the `examples` folder.
-We currently support the following indices:
-- `GPTTreeIndex`
-- `GPTKeywordTableIndex`

 To build a tree index do the following:
 ```python